ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

   List the Key Features of the Integration
 -->
 <p>
-<b>Use Case:</b> A SOC analyst using the IBM Security SOAR Platform and Cisco ASA firewall(s) would like the ability to block and unblock machines on the network quickly during a security event.
+<b>Use Case:</b> A SOC analyst using the IBM Security QRadar SOAR Platform and Cisco ASA firewall(s) would like the ability to block and unblock machines on the network quickly during a security event.

 <p> This app provides the capability to move Cisco ASA network objects in and out of a Cisco ASA network object group.
 The Cisco ASA device should be pre-configured with Cisco ASA network object groups that are named BLOCKLIST_IN and BLOCKLIST_OUT or similar.
 The app uses the Cisco ASA REST API to add and remove the network objects from these network object groups.